ft-lab/Unity_Panorama180View/Panorama180View/Assets/Panorama180View/README.txt

 2. Added "Scripts/Panorama180View/Panorama180View" to the MainCamera component.
 3. In the Inspector of MainCamera, specify the parameter of "Panorama180View".

-   File Type      : Image or Vodeo
+   File Type      : Image or Video
    Image          : Still image
-   Video          : Video Cliip
+   Video          : Video Clip
    ProjectionType : Equirectangular360TopAndBottom  Place left eye / right eye equirectangular 360 degrees image on the top and bottom
                     Equirectangular180SideBySide    Place left eye / right eye equirectangular 180 degrees image on the left and right
                     FishEye180SideBySide            Place left eye / right eye fish eye 180 degrees image on the left and right